cgag/loc/README.md

 `loc` is a for counting lines of code.
 It's a rust implementation of [cloc](http://cloc.sourceforge.net/), but it's more than 100x faster.
-There's another rust line counting tool called [tokei](https://github.com/Aaronepower/tokei). loc is ~5-10x faster than tokei, though a bit less featureful.
+There's another rust code counting tool called [tokei](https://github.com/Aaronepower/tokei), loc is ~2-10x faster than tokei, depending on how many files are being counted.

 I can count my 400k file `src` directory (thanks npm) in just under 7 seconds with loc, in a 1m14s with tokei, and I'm not even willing to try with cloc.